raj-280/vivarium/README.md

 ## How to Run Locally

 You can override settings for local development by editing `config/config.local.yaml`.
-Make sure you have downloaded any required model weights (e.g., YOLOv8-World `.pt` files) into `models/weights/`.
+Make sure you have downloaded the required YOLOX model weights into `weights/`.

 Run the application using `uvicorn`: